HeidiBT1/heidithiemann.github.io/_pages/spacecareers.md

 ===
 Aerospace Cornwall has made a lovely [map](https://aerospacecornwall.co.uk/cornwall-space/space-cluster-map) to provide just the answer.

+Can I study on a space course?
+===
+Yes!
+My team's developed the Level 4 Space Engineering Technician Apprenticeship, Space Technology HNC, and Space Technology HND.
+You can find more details [here](https://ols.mis.truro-penwith.ac.uk/WCFWebSite/Admissions/courseDetails.aspx?from=tpc&id=201000688286115).
+We expect that companies will start recruiting for the apprenticeship in March/April 2022.
+To apply, you'll need A-Levels or Level 3 equivalent in a STEM subject.
+More details about the HNC/HND to come.

 Where can I do space work experience or an internship in Cornwall?
 ======
 * [Goonhilly Earth Station](https://www.goonhilly.org/careers) sometimes offers work experience and internships